nitnetwork/NIT-Documentation/White Paper v 1.0.md

 __Table of Contents__

-1.Abstract
+1. Abstract
-2.Intro
+2. Intro
-3.Market overview and NfX
+3. Market overview and NfX
-4.Roadmap
+4. Roadmap
-5.Technology
+5. Technology
-6.Economy
+6. Economy
-7.Team
+7. Team
-8.To the future  . . .
+8. To the future  . . .

 ---